tuffy/python-audio-tools/docs/programming/source/audiotools_player.rst

    Changes where the audio will be played to the given output where ``audio_output`` is an :class:`AudioOutput` object.

-   Any currently playing audio is stopped and must be resumed from the beginning on the given output device.
+   The current state and progress of the player remains unchanged, but the output volume and description may change.

 .. method:: Player.pause()